FidelElie/FiDev/apps/home/src/content/music/2018-02-18/ravyn-lenae-crush-ep.md

 great.
 For example in the song Sticky the best bit is:

 > Wooo ooh ooh ooh
-> - taken from Sticky - Crush EP
+-taken from Sticky - Crush EP

 How she delivers this line just send chills down my spine (that was unintentional) and this continues throughout.
 Shoutouts to Manny I definitely urge you to give it a listen,